Streaming-Diffusion-Policy/streaming_diffusion_policy/README.md

 For the image-based Push-T task, we trained for 1000 epochs, and for image-based tasks in Robomimic we trained for 1500 epochs for Lift, Can, and Square, and 500 epochs for Transport and Tool-hang​.

+We provide pre-trained checkpoints at the [HuggingFace Hub](https://huggingface.co/sigmundhh/streaming_diffusion_policy).

 ## Citation

 If you find our work useful, please consider citing [our paper](https://arxiv.org/abs/2406.04806):